lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * For higher values of size, the first 12 bits are set to 1 and the next two bytes contain the size value as a 16 bits integer.

-* If a field does not exist in the packet but in the Rule and its FL is variable, the size zero may be used.
+* If a field does not exist in the packet but in the Rule and its FL is variable, the size zero MUST be used.

 ### not-sent CDA